-Once the organization is successfully created, you can add existing SwaggerHub users as members to the organization.
-To do that, click in the top right corner of the organization page.
+The next step in working with others is to add users as members of the organization.
+To do that, click to the right of the organization name.

 This opens the Organization Settings.
 Switch to the Members tab to invite users to your organization.